Model-independent constraints on clustering and growth of cosmic structures from BOSS DR12 galaxies in harmonic space: Results

-At this point, it is worth noticing that, despite the fact that our method provides measured errors on \fs\ larger than those estimated from the traditional methods (usually in Fourier-space and configuration space), the tomographic approach allows us to track more finely the growth rate as a function of redshift.
-Also, forthcoming experiments such as the European Space Agency's Euclid mission \citep{Laureijs2011,Amendola2013,Amendola2016}, the Dark Energy Spectroscopic Instrument \citep{DESIcollab2016}, and SKA Observatory's radio-telescopes \citep{Maartens2015,Abdalla2015,SKA1_2018} will provide us with millions to tenths of billions of sources, which will significantly improve the precision on the measurements with the method we have presented here.
+Moreover, our thinner-binning tomographic approach allows us to track more finely the growth rate as a function of redshift.
+Finally, note that forthcoming experiments such as the European Space Agency's Euclid mission \citep{Laureijs2011,Amendola2013,Amendola2016}, the Dark Energy Spectroscopic Instrument \citep{DESIcollab2016}, and SKA Observatory's radio-telescopes \citep{Maartens2015,Abdalla2015,SKA1_2018} will push to much deeper redshift, where the reach of linear theory is larger, thus allowing for a significant improvement in the precision on the measurements with the method we have presented here.

 Now, let us focus on the clustering and growth rate results using the \texttt{PolSpice} covariance.
-These measurements are shown in \autoref{fig:results} with cyan for LOWZ and yellow for CMASS.
+These measurements are shown in \autoref{fig:results} with cyan for LOWZ and gold for CMASS.
 We can appreciate that these measurements are very consistent and similar with those obtained with the Gaussian covariance, meaning that the mode coupling induced by the mask does not significantly increase the noise.

 Finally, we calculate the constraints on \bs\ and \fs\ with the mock covariance as estimated from \texttt{QPM} mocks for LOWZ shown with green, and from \texttt{PATCHY} mocks for CMASS shown with purple in \autoref{fig:results}.
-Similarly, the agreement of data from the mock covariance with those form the \texttt{PolSpice} and the Gaussian ones is quite good.
-It is interesting to appreciate how the agreement worsens at lower redshift, where we do in fact expect non-Gaussianity to be more important.
+Note that, in the absence of a reliable theoretical model for the data covariance, using mock data to estimate the covariance represents the most agnostic approach to the analysis of the data \citep[see also][]{2022MNRAS.510.3207P}.
+Again, we can appreciate that the agreement of data from the mock covariance with those form the \texttt{PolSpice} and the Gaussian ones is quite good.
+Interestingly, the agreement worsens at lower redshift, where we do in fact expect non-Gaussian terms in the covariance matrix to be more important.